chef-boneyard/chef-dk/acceptance/README.md

-# Acceptance Testing for Chef Client
+# Acceptance Testing for Chef DK
-This folder contains acceptance tests that are required for Chef client release readiness.
+This folder contains acceptance tests that are required for ChefDK release readiness.

 ## Getting started